flobbun/watchMyDog/README.md

 ## Why
-I have a very scared and naughty dog that makes weird stuff when I'm not around so I thought it would be fun to create a way to watch what his doing from my phone.
+I have a very scared and naughty dog that makes weird stuff when I'm not around so I thought it would be fun to create a way to watch what he is doing from my phone.

-This project could help you with any similar problem, maybe you want to spy something/someone, who knows...
+This project could help you with any similar problem, maybe you want to spy on something/someone, who knows...

 ## Features
 - Real-time streaming of your dog using web sockets